Cap on awards for unfair dismissal compensation:

-Vince Cable, Business Secretary in the coalition cabinet, recently announced a consultation on reducing the compensation that may be awarded for unfair dismissal.
+Vince Cable, Business Secretary in the coalition cabinet, recently announced a consultation on reducing the amounts that may be awarded in unfair dismissal compensation .

-In 1999, the cap for the compensatory award for unfair dismissal was increased from £12,500 to £50,000.
+In 1999, the cap for awards for unfair dismissal compensation was increased from £12,500 to £50,000.
 This has subsequently been increased in line with inflation over the years and now stands at £72,300.

 Loss of earnings

 When considering the appropriate amount for the compensatory award, the Employment Tribunal takes the following into consideration:

 - Loss of benefits (commission, company car, pension, healthcare, etc.);